TongKim/Customer-satisfaction-key-driver-identify-model/README.md

 ## Data Provision
 Survey data, including responses on 25+ potential key satisfaction drivers and overall brand satisfaction, will be provided to support this analysis.

-## Getting Started
-To contribute, ensure familiarity with Python, data analysis, and the basics of customer satisfaction evaluation.

-## Contributing
-Contributions are welcome!
-Please see the guidelines for submitting your contributions.

 ## Contact
 For more information or to provide feedback, please contact me at tong.jin@wisc.edu.